Registered Quality Assurance Professional (RQAP) Frequently Asked Questions (FAQ)

 6. Where can I find a study guide, preparation course or practice test for the exam?

-At this time, SQA does not provide study guides, preparation courses or practice tests for the RQAP exams.
+.
+SQA does not provide study guides or preparation courses for the RQAP exams.
 The CPR has published a short white paper

 on why it does not offer preparation courses.
 SQA does provide training on a variety of quality assurance topics at least twice each year during its Quality College